vandeborp/NSXHorizonJumpstart/README.md

   - Empty FirewallSection in the yml configuration will throw error
   - Loop through FirewallSections and check if they exist and have rules (Get-NsxFirewallSection)
   - Add FirewallSection in NSX when not existing (New-NsxFirewallSection)

+PowerNSX is essential, therefore please ensure you have the latest version of PowerNSX installed, which can be updated in an administrative PowerShell terminal with the following command (or use -User for installing in the user context):

+Update-PowerNsx master

 Details will be posted on my blog https://pascalswereld.nl.
 Introduction blog post is released as https://pascalswereld.nl/2017/08/24/nsx-for-desktop-jumpstart-microsegmentation-with-horizon-service-installer-fling/.